cysouw/graphicalgrammar/text/english.md

 Note tables in [@becker1830: 253-261]

+To describe the word order of the German sentence uses a templatic approach [see @good2016 for the term "template"].

+Über die Topik der deutschen Sprache [@herling1821]

+Becker [-@becker1829: 376] calls this the *Konstruktion oder Topik des Satzes* 'construction or topic of the sentence* and he also uses the expression
+*topische Stellung* 'topical position'.^[This usage of the word *Topik* should not be confused with the modern linguistik usage of this term with the meaning "theme".
+Becker seems to have come up with this term based on the Greek meaning of *τόπος* 'place', i.e. placement of the words in a sentence.
+In German pronunciation, it would probably have been pronounced with a long/tense "o" instead of the short/lax "o" with which the modern term "Topik" is pronounced in German linguistics.]
+In the English translation, Becker [-@becker1830: 250ff.] only uses the term "construction" instead of "topic".
+Then, in the *Schulgrammatik* [@becker1831: 201], he uses the terms *Konstruktion oder die Wortfolge des Satzes* 'construction or word order of the sentence'.
+And finally, in the the *Leitfaden* [@becker1833: 66ff.], he simply calls it *Wortfolge* 'word order'.

+Kopula vs. Prädikativ [@becker1829: 378]
+copula vs. predicate [@becker1830: 252]
+Aussagewort vs. Ausgesagtes [@becker1833: 67]

+Dasjenige Objektiv, welches als das Hauptwort des ganzen Verhältnisses anzusehen ist (das Hauptobjektiv), erhält seine Stelle unmittelbar vor dem Prädikativ; und die andern Objektiven treten nach der Abstufung ihrer Unterordnung vor das Hauptobjektiv, indem jedes derselben dem ihm zunächst übergeordneten Objektiv unmittelbar vorangeht.
+Im allgemeinen geht dem Begriffsworte das Formwort, dem Kasus das Orts- und Zeitadverb, dem Kasus der unmittelbar kausalen Beziehung der Kasus der mittelbar kausalen Beziehung, dem Kasus der Sache der Kasus der Person, und dem Ortsadverb das Zeitadverb voran; [@becker1829: 387-388]

 ### James (1847) *The elements of grammar*

 "construction" in table-like manner like Becker 1830 [@james1847: 133-134]